The Banksy House is home to one of the best-preserved Banksy works on the streets.

 And we have plans for it…

-Just to avoid any confusion, while the art on the Banksy House is officially verified by Banksy as being his work, The Banksy House Project is not an official BANKSY™ endorsed endeavour.
+Just to avoid any confusion, while the art on The Banksy House is officially verified by Banksy as being his work, The Banksy House Project is not an official BANKSY™ endorsed endeavour.

 Once Upon a Time, there was a walL…